 The spaceship-like house is surrounded by seven exterior walls (some made out of glass) and is anchored by an open-air courtyard that sits right at the center.

 Nearly all the rooms of the house come with sliding floor-to-ceiling windows that open up to either the serene courtyard, or to beautiful mountain and city skyline views.

 Stand-out features of the heptagon-shaped house include a primary suite with an entire wall of glass that opens up to a generously sized balcony and a particularly unique bathroom with a blue curved penny-tiled wall surrounding the shower.

-Outside, amenities include a 50′ foot long Johnston Vidal lap pool, a driveway that connects the two homes, and an outdoor movie pavilion with wind screen and catering kitchen for entertaining guests.
+Outside, amenities include a 50-foot-long Johnston Vidal lap pool, a driveway that connects the two homes, and an outdoor movie pavilion with a windscreen and a catering kitchen for entertaining guests.

 There’s a bonus cabin on the property